 The first time you put on a pair of Kenetrek Mountain Boots, they may feel stiff – and they ought to; because after several days of hard hunting, you need a boot that can stand up to the challenge.
 After all, these aren’t meant to be your cozy house shoes.
 They are Mountain Boots.
 And that’s exactly where they shine.

 Contact Us With Questions

 You can check out our recommended Kenetrek products here – including boots, socks and Kenetrek Boot Wax.
-If you have questions or if you need help selecting the right items for your next hunt, we’re here to help!
-Stop by our showroom at 8955 S. Ridgeline Blvd #1100 in Highlands Ranch, Colorado.
-Or click here for the rest of our contact information.
+If you have questions or if you need help selecting the right items for your next hunt, please reach out.

 By Ryan McSparran